 If you look after a disabled or older person for 35 or more hours a week, you can claim Carer’s Allowance.

 This can include time watching over them, as well as providing active help.

 You may be able to get extra money, as well as or instead of Carer's Allowance.
-This called a carer’s premium, and is added to top up benefits like Income Support, Pension Credit, Housing Benefit or Council Tax Reduction.
+This is added to top up benefits like Income Support, Universal Credit, Pension Credit, Housing Benefit or Council Tax Reduction.